DSMFOREST/DSMBamBoo-Backend/README.md

 ## What is the 🌱 DSMBAMBOO?

-> DSMBAMBOO is in-school community that is provides full-anonymity.
+> DSMBAMBOO is in-school community that provides full-anonymity.

 It is developed and operated by [DSM](http://dsm.hs.kr) students.
-When you post in our community along with admin's approval, your posts uploaded our website and [Facebook Page](https://facebook.com/dsmbamboo).
+When you post in our community with admin's approval, your posts uploaded our website and [Facebook Page](https://facebook.com/dsmbamboo).
-You can share your discussion anonymously for many students in [DSM](http://dsm.hs.kr).
+You can share your discussion anonymously to many students in [DSM](http://dsm.hs.kr).
 No signing up and viewing advertisement needed.

 ## Contributors in 🌱 DSMBAMBOO Backend